JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization

 Particularly within the context of ionized bubbles within which LAEs in the EoR must reside to be able to freely transmit \lya\ photons along the line of sight, smaller velocity offsets are also expected to trace large ionized bubble sizes \citep[see][for example]{mason20, sax23a}, which would lead to considerably less attenuation by the intervening IGM and therefore, higher transmission of \lya\ leading to high equivalent width measurements.

-Comparing the \lya\ offset with spectroscopic indicators of the ionization parameter (i.e. the ratio of ionizing photons to the hydrogen density) probed by indicators like the O32 ratio, we do not find any strong correlations between the two quantities (Figure \ref{fig:veloffset}, bottom-left).
+Next we compare the \lya\ offset with spectroscopic indicators of the ionization parameter (that is the ratio of ionizing photons to the hydrogen density) probed by indicators such as the O32 ratio (Figure \ref{fig:veloffset}, bottom left).
+Interestingly, we observe a mild positive correlation between O32 and \lya\ velocity offset, but there is considerable scatter on this relation and the relation becomes less significant when we also include LAEs from \citet{tan23}.
 A high O32 ratio has been proposed as an indicator for both high \lya\ and LyC escape \citep[e.g.][]{izo21} and we do find that our UV-faint LAEs with small velocity offsets on average show high O32 ratios.
 However, given a lack of strong correlation between O32 and \lya\ velocity offset we conclude that high O32 ratios are a necessary but not a sufficient condition for efficient ionizing photon escape \citep[see also][]{cho23}.

-We similarly do not find any strong correlation between \lya\ velocity offset and EW(\hb), which is a good tracer for star-formation rates and consequently the production rates of Hydrogen ionizing photons (Figure \ref{fig:veloffset}, bottom-right) and has been proposed as a robust indicator of \fesc(LyC) \citep[e.g.][]{zac13, flu22b}.
-The requirement of a relatively high EW(\hb) is perhaps similar in nature to the requirement of high O32 from LyC leaking galaxies, necessary but insufficient on its own to enable efficient LyC escape.
+Looking at the dependence of \lya\ velocity offset on EW(\hb), which is a good tracer for star formation rates and consequently the production rates of Hydrogen ionizing photons, only for our JADES sample, we do not find any strong correlation (Figure \ref{fig:veloffset}, bottom right).
+EW(\hb) has also been proposed as a robust indicator of \fesc(LyC) \citep[e.g.][]{zac13, flu22b}.
+The requirement of a relatively high EW(\hb) is perhaps similar in nature to the requirement of high O32 from LyC leaking galaxies, necessary but insufficient on its own to enable efficient \lya/LyC escape.